Frequently asked questions

 How often will my child and I need to attend?

 We’ll discuss this with you during your initial consultation.
 Footprints Conductive Education Centre doesn’t follow the regular school calendar.
+We operate a six-week term with a two-week break.

 What’s involved in a typical Conductive Education session?